-Last week, philosopher Nicholas Wolterstorff visited North Park University.
+A couple years ago at North Park, philosopher Nicholas Wolterstorff visited our campus.
 He addressed the question, “What is the role of art in peacemaking?”
-Also last week, professional peace-builder and intercultural mediator David Anderson Hooker came to campus to speak on the our campus wide question, “What is peace?”
-In his comments, he laid out a number of levels of activity that people can engage to build a more peaceful world.
+In the same year, professional peace-builder and intercultural mediator David Anderson Hooker came to campus to speak on the our question, “What is peace?”
+In his comments, he laid out a number of levels of activity that people can engage to build a more peaceful world from becoming an economist, to a community activist, to a lawyer.
 At the end of this list he said, “But if you really want to change the Age, not just the next day, or month, or year, or 5 years to be more peaceful, but the Age.
 Then you need to work in the arts, for the arts enable us to re-imagine our world on a large scale.”

 A few online video resources to raise some basic questions: